Last updated: April 23, 2026

 Foundation repair in Shelter Valley, CA.

 Foundation repair, helical and push pier underpinning, slab repair, crack injection, and drainage retrofit across Shelter Valley.
 Free onsite inspection, engineer-stamped repair plans, lifetime-of-structure warranty on underpinning.
-CA General Engineering A licensed and insured.
+Vetted local crews.

 Local foundation context